RujhaanTaneja/UnORG-SC-DS-MID-PREP_TEAM_HYPERION_Submission/README.md

 - **Strategy**:
   - Forecast demand per SKU at the warehouse level.
   - Calculate safety stock using demand standard deviation and 95% service level z-scores.
-  - Derive **Order Quantity** = Target Inventory - Current Inventory (simulated if unavailable).
+  - Derive **Order Quantity** = Target Inventory - Current Inventory.

-> **Note**: Predicting daily orders is inherently a sparse, low-recall, high-precision problem.
-The approach smartly prioritized actionable customer clusters for reliable forecasts.
+> **Note** Prediction of rare events (customers placing orders on a specific day) is a naturally low-recall, high-precision problem, which the team handled carefully by prioritizing actionable segments (Cluster 2 customers)

 ---